 Now that you made it through your oral surgery, you’ll want to take care of your mouth to ensure a quick and easy recovery.

-3. Ice it.
 Your face might swell or have bruises.
 This is normal.
 For the first 24 hours, apply ice to your jaw for 30 minutes, remove it for 15 minutes, then do it again.
 If you had surgery on both sides of your mouth, switch from side to side with a single ice pack.
 Apply ice for 15 minutes before you move it over.
 The swelling should lessen after 2 or 3 days.

 You don’t want to disturb the blood clot.
 It’s trying to heal the wounds in your mouth.
 So don’t use a straw, drink alcoholic or carbonated beverages, or smoke for at least 3 days after your procedure.
 Try not to spit too much, either.

 Cool, soft foods after surgery are good.
 Yogurt, applesauce, and instant oatmeal are solid options.
 Stay away from foods that are too hot, cold, tough, chewy, or spicy.

 At first, you might need help managing the pain.
 Your dentist can give you a prescription for that.
-You may even be fine with an over-the-counter pain reliever like acetaminophen.
+You may even be fine with an over-the-counter pain reliever like acetaminophen or NSAIDs.
 Whichever you choose, your pain should ease within 48 hours.

-Look for infection, less feeling in your lower lip, chin, or tongue, or bruises on your jaw or where you had your IV.
+Look for infection, fever, swelling that lasts more than 2 days, and trouble swallowing or breathing.
 You can also have an allergic reaction to your anesthetic.
 Call your dentist right away if any of these things happen to you.